 4.3.8 We will take a flexible approach to the provision of parking on non-residential development sites.
 Across the National Park accessibility varies to such an extent it is not possible for a single parking standard to always be appropriate.
 For this reason maximum parking standards are set in Table 4.3.
 Applicants should decide appropriate levels of parking provision, not exceeding the standards in Table 4.3, based on the needs of the development and conserving the character and appearance of the surrounding area.
-Parking provision above the standards in Table 4.3 should be justified by a Transport Assessment (see paragraph 4.3.19 to 4.3.22).
+Parking provision above the standards in Table 4.3 should be justified by a Transport Assessment (see paragraph 4.3.19).

-Table 4.3 Maximum on-site non-residential car parking standards
+Table 4.3 Maximum non-residential car parking standards

-Use Class Standard parking (Gross internal floor area) Lorry Parking (Gross internal floor area) A1 & A2 1 space per 14m2 1 staff space per 100m2 1 lorry space for supermarkets over 1000m2 A3 & A4 1 space per 5.5m2 dining area 1 space per 2m2 drinking area Staff spaces 10% of customer spaces 1 lorry space C1 1 space per bedroom Restaurant and bar as per A3 & A4 Staff spaces 10% of customer spaces 1 lorry space B1 1 space per 28m2 B1a: 1 lorry space/1000m2 B1b/c: 1 lorry space B2 1 space per 32.5m 1 lorry space/100m B8 1 space per 200m No maximum
+Use Class (Class) Standard parking (Gross internal floor area) Lorry parking (Gross internal floor area) A1 & A2 1 space per 14m 2 1 staff space per 100m 2 1 lorry space for supermarkets over 1000m 2 A3 & A4 1 space per 5.5m 2 dining area 1 lorry space 1 space per 2m 2 drinking area Staff spaces 10% of customer spaces C1 1 space per bedroom Restaurant and bar as per A3 & A4 Staff spaces 10% of customer spaces 1 lorry space B1 1 space per 28m 2 B1a - 1 lorry space per 1000m 2 B1b/c - 1 lorry space B2 1 space per 32.5m 2 1 lorry space per 100m 2 B8 1 space per 200m 2 No maximum